Curriculum

 • Trauma-related orthopaedic injuries in children

-• Diagnostic methods and imaging techniques
+• Diagnostic methods and imaging techniques and non-accidental injury (NAI)

 • Surgical and non-surgical treatment options